akhilkatpally/Shutterfly/ReadMe.txt

 Analyze.java contains method for analysing.

+Used Jackson json parser for parsing of the event.

 #Data cleaning and validations

 -Checked for all the required fields and if not present, throws errors and doesn't ingest the event.